jaysylvester/citizen/README.md

 ### Configuration

-citizen follows convention over configuration, but some things are best handled by a config file.
+citizen prefers convention over configuration, but some things are best handled by a config file.

 The `config` directory is optional and contains configuration files that drive both citizen and your app in JSON format.
 You can have multiple citizen configuration files within this directory, allowing different configurations based on environment. citizen retrieves its configuration file from this directory based on the following logic: